Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

-For example, with $10,000 to spend, you can afford an engagement ring similar to this beautiful 1.55 carat round cut halo engagement ring in 18k white gold.
+For example, with $10,000 to spend, you can afford an engagement ring similar to this beautiful 1.55 carat round cut halo engagement ring in 18k white gold from James Allen.

-Or this stunning 1.78 carat princess cut channel platinum engagement ring, which has a large and eye-catching center diamond that’s made even more impressive by the pavé setting.
+Or this stunning 1.78 carat princess cut channel platinum engagement ring from James Allen, which has a large and eye-catching center diamond that’s made even more impressive by the pavé setting.

-If you’re a fan of solitaire engagement rings with large diamonds, you could also choose a ring like this stunning 2.00 carat round cut diamond ring in 18K Yellow Gold.
+If you’re a fan of solitaire engagement rings with large diamonds, you could also choose a ring like this stunning 2.00 carat round cut diamond ring in 18K Yellow Gold from James Allen.